How to get web hosting clients in 2022 (short guide)

 Once you have your target group, look for them in different social media channels and think how you can reach them.
 More on social media later on.

-2. Create a high-quality web hosting website
+2. Create a high-quality website for web hosting

 Companies generally want to make their website look über-cool with a lot of different animations, sounds, background, videos, photo gallery, etc., and there comes a problem.
 Visitors are not looking for such websites.
 Visitors are looking for simply designed sites that serve a purpose.
 Good design is simple and clear—no animation, sounds, and all that I have listed above.
 The website gives the first impression of a company.
 In the case of online business, it is therefore important that your visitor or potential customer has a positive opinion from the start.
 It is difficult to expect that you can pay a professional designer who will design you a unique website, but I recommend taking a look at sites like ThemeForest, etc., where you can find high-quality designs at very low prices which is perfect for the beginning.